YannickJadoul/Parselmouth/README.md

 If you use the Anaconda distribution of Python, you can use the same `pip` command in a terminal of the appropriate Anaconda environment, either activated through the [Anaconda Navigator](https://docs.continuum.io/anaconda/navigator/tutorials/manage-environments#using-an-environment) or [conda tool](https://docs.continuum.io/docs_oss/conda/using/envs#change-environments-activate-deactivate).

-- On Windows and Mac OS X, the installation should finish fairly quickly.
-- On a Linux system, we do not have a binary distribution yet, but `pip install praat-parselmouth` should automatically build your project in 5 to 10 minutes if you have `cmake` installed.

-If this results in an error, try updating `pip` to the latest version by running
+If this results in an error or takes a long time, try updating `pip` to the latest version by running
 ```
 pip install -U pip
 ```